Baileylin/FinalProject/README.md

 ```
 To run the program, set "materials" as the starup project in Visual Studio and run it.

-To recreate different images, change the variable "cases" in materials.cpp on line 95 to numbers between 0 and 6.
+To recreate different images, change the variable "cases" in materials.cpp on line 95 to integers between 0 and 6.
 ## Textures
 This feature allows sphere and triangles to have the following implemented textures.
 ### Implemented textures